 Key Course Takeaways

-- Identify the key challenges and opportunities facing hospitality businesses today, including the current and future challenges created by COVID-19
+- Identify the key challenges and opportunities facing hospitality businesses today

 - Explore ideas for innovative hospitality products and services that can stimulate demand and address consumer expectations in the new travel normal